James Bond (American football): Coaching career

 Bond began his coaching career as an assistant coach under Charley Moran at Centre College in 1922.
 Centre's 1922 team finished with an 8–2 record, including victories over Clemson (21–0), Ole Miss (55–0), Virginia Tech (10–6), Louisville (32–7), Kentucky (27–3), and South Carolina (42–0), and a narrow loss to Auburn (6–0).
 After only one year at Centre, Bond was hired as the head coach of the University of Buffalo football team.
 In his one season at Buffalo, the 1923 Bisons compiled a 2–5–1 record.
 Bond resigned as the team's head coach at the end of the season He subsequently served as a football coach at Canisius College in 1924 and the athletic director and football coach at Albright College from 1925 through the spring of 1926.

 Brooklyn Lions

 In the spring of 1926, Bond retired from coaching and returned to Pittsburgh.
 In the fall of 1926, Bond played one season of professional football as a guard for the Brooklyn Lions of the National Football League.
 He started two games for the Lions.

-Later years
+Later life

 Bond was later employed by a refining company in Pittsburgh.
 He also worked as a baseball umpire and served as an official of the Pittsburgh Umpires Association.
 At the time of the 1930 U.S. Census, Bond was living in Pittsburgh and working as a salesman for an oil refining company.
 As of April 1942, Bond was living in Allegheny County, Pennsylvania, and was employed by the Atlantic Refining Company.
 He died on April 9, 1956, in Pittsburgh.